FilOzone/filecoin-services-payments/README.md

 -   **Parameters**:
     -   `railId`: The rail's unique identifier.
 -   **Requirements**:
-    -   Caller must be the rail's client (and have a fully funded account) or the rail's operator.
+    -   Caller must be the rail's payer (and have a fully funded account) or the rail's operator.
     -   The rail must not have been already terminated.

 #### `modifyRailLockup(uint256 railId, uint256 period, uint256 lockupFixed)`

 Changes a rail's lockup parameters (`lockupPeriod` and `lockupFixed`).

--   **When to use:** An operator calls this to adjust the client's funding guarantee.
+-   **When to use:** An operator calls this to adjust the payer's funding guarantee.
 This is used to set an initial `lockupFixed` for an onboarding fee, increase the `lockupPeriod` for a longer-term commitment, or decrease lockups when a deal's terms change.

 **Lockup Calculation and State Changes**

 This function recalculates the rail's total lockup requirement based on the new `period` and `lockupFixed` values.
-The change in the rail's individual lockup is then applied to the client's total account lockup (`Account.lockupCurrent`).
+The change in the rail's individual lockup is then applied to the payer's total account lockup (`Account.lockupCurrent`).

--   **State Impact:** It modifies both the `Rail` struct (updating `lockupPeriod` and `lockupFixed`) and the client's `Account` struct (updating `lockupCurrent`).
+-   **State Impact:** It modifies both the `Rail` struct (updating `lockupPeriod` and `lockupFixed`) and the payer's `Account` struct (updating `lockupCurrent`).
--   **Safety Checks:** The entire operation is wrapped in a modifier that settles the client's account lockup before and after the change.
-This ensures that any increase in lockup is only permitted if the client has sufficient available funds to cover it, maintaining the contract's solvency invariants.
+-   **Safety Checks:** The entire operation is wrapped in a modifier that settles the payer's account lockup before and after the change.
+This ensures that any increase in lockup is only permitted if the payer has sufficient available funds to cover it, maintaining the contract's solvency invariants.

 -   **Parameters**:
     -   `railId`: The rail's unique identifier.